-Although we have historically depended on GSK for a significant portion of our revenue, we do not expect to recognize any near-term revenue from GSK.
+Although we have historically depended on GSK for a significant portion of our revenue, we do not expect to receive any additional revenue from our GSK collaboration.

 We are party to a licensing agreement with GSK pursuant to which GSK has exercised an option to exclusively license our PRINT technology for applications in certain inhaled therapies, or the GSK ICO Agreement.
 We previously entered into a separate licensing agreement with GSK relating to the field of vaccines, which lapsed in April 2016.
 We have historically received a significant portion of our revenue from GSK pursuant to these licensing agreements.
-For the three months ended March 31, 2019 and 2018, our revenue attributable to our collaboration and licensing arrangements with GSK, which included a combination of billings for particle formulations, manufacturing, milestone payments and amortization of deferred revenue from up-front fees, accounted for 0% and 47%, respectively, of our total revenue.
+For the six months ended June 30, 2019 and 2018, our revenue attributable to our collaboration and licensing arrangements with GSK, which included a combination of billings for particle formulations, manufacturing, milestone payments and amortization of deferred revenue from up-front fees, accounted for 100% and 22%, respectively, of our total revenue.
 For the years ended December 31, 2018 and 2017, our revenue attributable to our collaboration and licensing arrangements with GSK accounted for 16% and 84%, respectively, of our total revenue.

 GSK has informed us of changes to its plans with respect to the GSK ICO Agreement that has materially affected the amounts we received from GSK under this agreement for the year ended December 31, 2018 and which we expect will continue to materially affect the amounts we will receive from GSK under this agreement for the year ending December 31, 2019.
 In December 2017, GSK informed us of its modified plans under the GSK ICO Agreement that reduced its requirements and budget for our research and development support in 2018.
 Revenues from research and development services under the GSK ICO Agreement were \$0.2 million for the year ended December 31, 2018.
-We do not expect to recognize additional revenues from GSK during fiscal year 2019 as a result of GSK's modified plans.
 In response, in January 2018 we reduced our research and development workforce accordingly, and incurred approximately \$400,000 in expense relating to the modification.
 Further, in June 2018, GSK notified us of its intention to review continuation of development of an inhaled antiviral for viral exacerbations in chronic obstructive pulmonary disease, or COPD, under the GSK ICO Agreement, after completion of its related Phase 1 clinical trial.
-On July 20, 2018, GSK confirmed that it will not continue the COPD program.
+In July 2018, GSK confirmed that it will not continue the COPD program.
 We do not expect to incur additional expenses directly associated with the COPD program.
-GSK continues to express an interest in using PRINT technology for new inhaled programs, though no specific assets or activities have been identified at this time.
+In part because GSK is no longer actively advancing any programs under our collaboration, we entered into the Third Amendment to the GSK ICO Agreement, pursuant to which we have the right to develop three products for delivery via inhalation, subject to specified milestone payments and royalties due to GSK.
+Additionally, under certain circumstances GSK has a right of first negotiation with respect to these programs.